 It’s important to note that there are some disadvantages to filing for Chapter 7 as well.
 Aside from liquidating any valuable assets you might have, Chapter 7 will not discharge all kinds of debt.
 On top of that, Chapter 7 stays on your credit record for ten years.
 Meanwhile, Chapter 13 only stays on your credit record for 7.

 Another option might be to contact a debt consolidator.
 Debt consolidators buy up your debt and offer you in return a fixed interest rate.
 It means that you will only have to make one payment on your outstanding debt to the debt consolidator.

 Filing for bankruptcy is an imperfect solution in an imperfect world.
 It can help give you a fresh start, but there is a price to pay for that fresh start.

 If you want to find out more about the means test and the information you will need, please feel free to contact a Charlotte bankruptcy lawyer from our firm.
 With more than 15 years of experience, our firm can provide you with the answers you need to successfully navigate this step.
 The means test is used to distinguish between those who are able to liquidate their assets and those who should establish a payment plan.

-If you have failed the means test that means that you are not able to file for Chapter 7 bankruptcy.
-You may be eligible to file for Chapter 13 bankruptcy.
-Chapter 7 liquidates your debts while Chapter 13 sets you on a payment plan to repay a specific portion of your debts.
 At the Law Office of Jack G. Lezman, PLLC, we have the experience and tools to help you take the means test and file.
 The means test was established in 2005 when many shifts in bankruptcy law took place.
 A Charlotte means test lawyer can provide you with the information you need for your case.
 Contact our firm to discuss how the means test can affect your situation.